 The ARC-PA has granted Accreditation-Continued status to the St. Ambrose University Physician Assistant Program.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
 Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the ARC-PA will be 2029 March.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.
-Admissions Requirements: Candidates for admissions must meet the following criteria: - Earned bachelor's degree from a regionally accredited institution (in major of choice). - Completion of on-line CASPA application including personal statement and references. - Completion of all prerequisite classes with a grade of "C" or higher. - Required course work graded Pass/Fail or credit obtained by CLEP examination or Advanced Placement (AP) will not be accepted. - Minimum of 3.0 cumulative GPA on 4.0 scale. - Graduate Record Exam (GRE) Scores (from within the past five calendar years) Official scores must be verified through CASPA by November 1. - SAU Supplemental Application. - 500 hours of health care experience with direct patient contact. - Campus Interview. - Test of English as a Foreign Language (TOEFL) - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
+Admissions Requirements: Candidates for admissions must meet the following criteria:

+- Earned bachelor's degree from a regionally accredited institution (in major of choice). - Completion of on-line CASPA application including personal statement and references. - Completion of all prerequisite classes with a grade of "C" or higher. - Required course work graded Pass/Fail or credit obtained by CLEP examination or Advanced Placement (AP) will not be accepted. - Minimum of 3.0 cumulative, prerequisite and science GPA on 4.0 scale. - Optional: Send GRE scores to CASPA (SAU code is 0420) - 500 hours of health care experience with direct patient contact. - Campus Interview. - Test of English as a Foreign Language (TOEFL) Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 A passing score of 600 (written), 250 (computerized), or 100 (internet) is required to be eligible for admission to the program.
 Results should be sent directly from ETS to St. Ambrose University.
-The institutional code is 6617. - Credential Evaluation-Applicants with coursework or a degree from a college or university outside the United States must submit an official evaluation from World Education Services (www.wes.org).
-Prerequisite Classes - 16 credit hours in biological sciences with labs covering general biology (4 hrs), human anatomy (4 hrs), human physiology (4 hrs) and microbiology (4 hrs).
-(Anatomy and physiology classes may be taken separately or together if part of a two course section.
-If transferring these credits, take both at same college or university). - 15-16 credit hours in chemistry with labs to include general (inorganic) chemistry (8 hrs 2 semester sequence), organic chemistry (4 hrs) and biochemistry (3-4 hrs) Biochemistry lab recommended if available. - 3 credit hours in statistics or biostatistics.
-(Additional mathematics class may be needed as prerequisite for science and statistics). - 9 credit hours in psychology to include general psychology (3 hrs), abnormal psychology (3 hrs) and either lifespan or developmental psychology (3 hrs). - 6 credit hours in English composition to include an introductory course and additional writing course. - Medical terminology (graded).
+The institutional code is 6617. - Credential Evaluation-Applicants with coursework or a degree from a college or university outside the United States must submit an official evaluation from World Education Services (www.wes.org). - Individuals who are not U.S. citizens or permanent legal residents are not eligible for admission into the SAU MPAS program.
+Prerequisite Classes - 15-16 credit hours in biological sciences with labs covering general biology (4 cr), human anatomy (4 cr), human physiology (4 cr) and microbiology (3-4 cr).
+Anatomy and physiology classes may be taken separately or together if part of a two-course section. - 14-16 credit hours in chemistry with labs to include general (inorganic) chemistry (8 cr, 2 semester sequence), organic chemistry (3-4 cr, lab recommended if available) and biochemistry (3-4 cr, lab recommended if available). - 3 credit hours in statistics or biostatistics.
+(Additional mathematics class may be needed as prerequisite for science and statistics). - 6 credit hours in psychology/sociology.
+Applicants may have one psychology and one sociology course, or two psychology courses. - 6 credit hours in English/Writing.
+Applicants may have English composition or writing-intensive courses. - Recommended courses: Oral communication and biomedical ethics. - Meet technical standards for admission, progression, and graduation from the program. - Documented at least 500 hours of healthcare experience with direct patient contact. - Document at least 16 hours of shadowing a physician assistant.